timihendrix33/session-3-in-class/readme.md

 ##Express

-The server we are using (browser sync's) won't cut it when it comes to all the features needed to develop a website with all the http services we need.
+The server we are using (browser sync) won't cut it when it comes to all the features needed to develop a website with all the http services we need.

 Express is a framework for building web applications on top of Node.js.
 It simplifies the server creation process that is already available in Node and allows you to use JavaScript as your server-side language.